SergioCoboLopez/ELN_Sergio/docs/january/index.md

 I think this is the most important question, because I do not have a standardized procedure for a different model (not even a logistic model with carrying capacity)

+From my experience I know that things are always more difficult and complicated than appear.
+I think we should try to apply this approach to the simplest problem available for which there is enough data, and it is possible to obtain data from experiments easily.